sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

 To add the `OfferTerm` model, navigate to the `Common` project and navigate to the `/Models/Banking' folder

-Next create a new class, `OfferTerm.cs`
+Create a new class, `OfferTerm.cs`

 Replace the code with this code below for creating an OfferTerm class